-The hike begins at the rear of the parking area at the State Line Lookout, at a sign for the "Ski Trails."
-Follow the wide path, marked with the aqua blazes of the Long Path, into the woods.
-You'll soon reach a junction where the Long Path turns left and Trail A comes in from the left and proceeds ahead.
+The hike begins at the northwest corner of the parking area at the State Line Lookout, at a sign for the Long Path.
+Follow the wide path into the woods.
+You’ll soon reach a junction where the Long Path, marked with aqua blazes, turns left and Trail A comes in from the left and proceeds ahead.
 Continue ahead on the wide path.
-Just beyond, you'll come to another junction.
+Just beyond, you’ll come to another junction.
 Here, you should turn right onto Trail C.

 After a level stretch, the trail begins to descend.
 At the base of the descent, it crosses a stone-faced culvert over a stream.
 Soon, it reaches a Y-intersection, where Trails C and D diverge.
 Bear left and follow Trail D, which ascends gradually to the top of a rise and then descends steadily.
-Unlike the wide ski trails you have been following until now, this section of Trail D has narrowed to a footpath.
 When you reach a fork in the trail (marked by a signpost), bear left and descend more steeply.

 At the base of the descent, turn left onto a wide concrete roadway, built in 1926 as a New Jersey state highway (it was subsequently designated U.S. 9W).
 The road was abandoned in the 1950s when the Palisades Interstate Parkway was constructed, but the concrete road surface remains in remarkably good condition.

 In about 300 feet, at the bottom of a short descent, you will notice a sign on the right for the Long Path and the Shore Trail.
 Turn right, leaving the paved road, go through a gate in a chain-link fence, and follow an unmarked footpath which descends rather steeply to cross a stream on rocks.
 Just beyond the stream, the trail reaches a junction with the aqua-blazed Long Path.